ReactivePlayZ/RML/README.md

 > Note: Comments are considered as notes in RML and plain text (Without starting with any - or | or //) is considered as the file's comments and isn't read by the interpreter.

 ### Key Value Pairs ✅
 They simply have a key and a value that is stored in this key.
 Both of these can be Unicode but the only thing separating them is a separater (There are two separaters, a colon `: ` and a hyphen `- `).
-The separaters must be followed by a space to be considered a separater.
+The separaters must be followed by a space to be considered a key-value instead of a list.
 Some examples of key-value pairs:
 ```
 - Key: Value
 - Lorem ipsum: dolor sit amet